fedebecat/kitti_playground/README.md

 A playground to test sequences from the kitti dataset http://www.cvlibs.net/datasets/kitti/

 ## Requirements
 Download the tracking training sequences and labels from the [**kitti website**](http://www.cvlibs.net/datasets/kitti/eval_tracking.php) or download a sample sequence from my [_google drive link_](https://drive.google.com/drive/folders/1YJxWvlZZ6vp9GQ5yT-dDtDFaxrDLcfTW?usp=sharing).
+Note that Google Drive sometimes exhibits file preview issues, so do not download frames individually.
+Download the whole directory instead.
 If you want Mask-RCNN detections and masks you can download the compressed pickle results [_here_](https://drive.google.com/drive/folders/1YJxWvlZZ6vp9GQ5yT-dDtDFaxrDLcfTW?usp=sharing)

 ## Libraries